junesirius/junesirius.github.io/_posts/Supernatural/2025-04-06-SPN-Fear-of-sleep.md

 "Last time Sam resisted sleeping, he drank three cups of black coffee a night and almost crashed his car.
 He lasted five days before ending up in a loony bin," Dean tells him in a flat tone, grimacing at his own words.
 He hates the memory, and he hates bringing it up, but it's a supporting argument he can use right now.

-Cas looks at him, with his blue eyes, a little glassy and bloodshot now, like any human with severe lack of sleep.
+Cas looks at him, with his blue eyes, a little glassy and bloodshot now, like any human with a severe lack of sleep.
 "We'll see after five days," he insists.

 Dean sighs heavily.
 "We'll have to figure this out fast."